 “In doing so, the China Merchants Bank further enjoys greater return on our IT investment through enhanced surveillance data integrity and reliability,” he adds.

-For China Merchants Bank, the road to surveillance success was fraught with one major pitfall - using hard drives designed for desktop PCs rather than surveillance-optimised drives.
+For China Merchants Bank, the road to surveillance success was fraught with one major pitfall—using hard drives designed for desktop PCs rather than surveillance-optimized drives.

-By deploying Surveillance HDD storage solutions, China Merchants Bank has overcome the limitations of non-surveillance-optimised HDDs, boosting the reliability of its SDVR systems and improving the data integrity of its surveillance footage.
+By deploying Surveillance HDD storage solutions, China Merchants Bank has overcome the limitations of non-surveillance-optimized HDDs, boosting the reliability of its SDVR systems and improving the data integrity of its surveillance footage.